The Care Bears Movie: Animation

-Back in the Americas, Hirsh tried to promote the unfinished feature before its deadline; unable to get available footage, he instead managed to show potential marketers some Leica reels and a few moments of completed colour animation.
-According to him, it was the first time an animated "work in progress" was screened to exhibitors; this ploy has since been used by the Disney company, particularly in the case of Beauty and the Beast (at the 1991 New York Film Festival).
+Back in Canada, Hirsh tried to promote the unfinished feature before its deadline; unable to get available footage, he instead managed to show potential marketers some Leica reels and a few moments of completed colour animation.
+According to him, it was the first time an animated "work in progress" was screened to exhibitors; this ploy has since been used by Disney, particularly in the case of Beauty and the Beast (at the 1991 New York Film Festival).
 "People loved the movie anyway," he said of this experiment.
 "I was told it was considered great salesmanship.
 It made [them] feel that they were part of the process because they were seeing unfinished work."

 Music

 The music for The Care Bears Movie was composed by Patricia Cullen.
-The soundtrack album was released in LP and cassette format by Kid Stuff Records in the United States, Six songs were performed by Carole King, John Sebastian, NRBQ, and the Tower of Power; actor Harry Dean Stanton had a guest appearance as Brave Heart Lion for the song "Home is in Your Heart".
-The songs were produced by Lou Adler and John Sebastian, with additional lyrics and music by Ken Stephenson, Walt Woodward, and David Bird; Nelvana crewmember Peter Hudecki prepared the song sequences.
+The soundtrack album was released in LP and cassette format by Kid Stuff Records in the United States, Six songs were performed by Carole King, John Sebastian, NRBQ, and the Tower of Power, actor Harry Dean Stanton had a guest appearance as Brave Heart Lion for the song "Home is in Your Heart".
+The songs were produced by Lou Adler and John Sebastian, with additional lyrics and music by Ken Stephenson, Walt Woodward, and David Bird, Nelvana crewmember Peter Hudecki prepared the song sequences.

 Before The Care Bears Movie, Sebastian contributed to several other Nelvana specials, including The Devil and Daniel Mouse (1978) and Easter Fever (1980).
 When asked to compose three tracks for the film, he learned about the characters since he was unfamiliar with the franchise.
 Despite his misgivings on the marketing aspects, Sebastian said in April 1985, "I think their central theme—being candid about your feelings, sharing your feelings—is a very positive message for children."

 Adele Freedman of Toronto's The Globe and Mail wrote positively about the music in the film:

 Other critics tended to differ.
 The Houston Chronicle's Stephen Hunter found that "the film integrates its music into the story very clumsily.
 It's not merely that the numbers are forgettable—they are—it's that they're shoe-horned so obviously into the story that they don't amplify it, they stop it cold."
 Likewise, Michael Blowen of The Boston Globe said that "the uninspired songs ... add nothing to the banal plot."